koestler/go-iotdevice/README.md

     ReadOnly: false                                        # optional, default false, when true, no messages are sent to the server (overriding MaxBacklogSize, AvailabilityEnable, StructureEnable, TelemetryEnable, RealtimeEnable)
     MaxBacklogSize: 256                                    # optional, default 256, max number of mqtt messages to store when connection is offline

+    MqttDevices:                                           # optional, default empty, which mqtt devices shall receive messages from this client
+      bmv1:                                                # mandatory, the identifier of the MqttDevice
+        MqttTopics:                                        # mandatory, at least 1 topic must be defined
+          - stat/go-iotdevice/bmv1/+                       # what topic to subscribe to; must match RealtimeTopic of the sending device; %RegisterName% must be replaced by +

     AvailabilityClient:
       Enabled: true                                        # optional, default true, whether to send online messages and register an offline message as will
       TopicTemplate: '%Prefix%avail/%ClientId%'            # optional, what topic to use for online/offline messages of the go-iotdevice instance